foundjem/Projects/Web-Technology/README.md

 This folder contains two projects as a partial fulfillment for the subject of Web Technology under the degree of Bachelors of Engineering in Computers.
+Both the projects use HTML & CSS for designing and JavaScript as the front-end technology.

 First project is titled as KD.
 This project is a website for an anonymous Agro-based company.
 The website includes features like,
   - Login and Registration